MageMCU/MageMCU/README.md

 </p>

 <p>
 The bare metal programming is done on the VS Code using the PlatformIO core but keep in mind the standard tools like GNU GCC C++17 or better.
 The electronic circuits may be displayed when appropriate.
 The MCU may be linked to other devices like another MCU in a master-slave relationship along with a bi-directional communication with an experimenting computing device.
 The communication types are presently I2C (and maybe later SPI).
 Finally, the type of robot used here is a simple two wheeled differential drive mobile agent.
+Finally, I use for testing embedded systems with a linux computer with an old computer.
+The iMac which is old and neglected where it uses an up-to-date OS, the Debian Unbuntu 20.04 version and It Works!
 </p>

 ### References